zdforient/Car-Wheel-Velocities/README.md

 Objective:
 ---------------
-Using OpenCV write a C++ program that measures the speed of the wheels as the cars pass.
+Using OpenCV write a C++ program that detects, tracks and calculates the average pixel speed of the wheels as the cars pass.

 ---------------